apache/mxnet/docs/how_to/add_op_in_backend.md

 for general element-wise operators with the following interface.
 Users can instantiate this function with `n_in=1` and `n_out=1` to replace the above function `QuadraticOpShape` in operator registration (explained later).
-The function `QuadraticOpShape` posted here is for illustration purpose only.
+The function `QuadraticOpShape` posted here is for the purpose of illustration only.
 ```cpp
 template<int n_in, int n_out>
 inline bool ElemwiseShape(const nnvm::NodeAttrs& attrs,